Kansas Department of Administration, Division of Facilities Management

 Within 30 days after the receipt of an evaluation or letter of determination the contractor may request a meeting to discuss his evaluation(s) and/or overall pre-qualification status.
 This notice must be sent in writing to the address below, and must include the specific items to be discussed (i.e. specific evaluations identified or the overall status of the contractor’s ability to bid).

-Division of Facilities Management
+Office of Facilities & Procurement Management

-900 SW Jackson, Suite 600
+800 SW Jackson, Suite 700

 Topeka, Kansas 66612-1220

-Manager of Facilities Planning, Design & Construction reviews information available and within 30 days of his receipt of the request, holds a meeting with contractor, if he deems it necessary.
+The Deputy Director of Design, Construction & Compliance ereviews information available and within 30 days of his receipt of the request, holds a meeting with contractor, if he deems it necessary.
+Additional procedures for the hearing will be conveyed once a hearing date is determined.
+[Back to Top]

 Why is the State of Kansas pre-qualifying contractors?